AccessibleForAll/AccessibleWebDev/CONTRIBUTING.md

 ## How to contribute

-1. Look through [Pre-existing issues](https://github.com/AccessibleForAll/AccessibleWebDev/issues) or [Raise a new issue](https://github.com/AccessibleForAll/AccessibleWebDev/issues/new/choose) and ask to be assigned
+1. Look through [Pre-existing issues](https://github.com/AccessibleForAll/AccessibleWebDev/issues) or [Raise a new issue](https://github.com/AccessibleForAll/AccessibleWebDev/issues/new/choose) and ask to be assigned.
+Pull requests made without a corresponding issue will likely be closed.
 2. [Fork](https://github.com/AccessibleForAll/AccessibleWebDev/fork) the project
 3. Clone the project:
     ```bash